 Solomon and the Queen of Sheba

-Most of the story of Solomon and the Queen of Sheba is told in surah 27 The Ants (yes, there is a verse about ants, talking ants no less).
-Their story begins after Allah’s first recollection of His first encounter with Moses.
+Most of the story of Solomon and the Queen of Sheba is told in Surah 27, The Ants—yes, there is a verse about ants, and talking ones no less.

 27:15 And We gave David and Solomon knowledge.
 They said: “Praise be to Allah Who preferred us over many of His believing servants.”